Marius Niculae: Sporting

-On 7 July 2001, Niculae completed his move to Primeira Liga side Sporting Clube de Portugal signing a three-year contract, with the option of a further two seasons for a reported fee of $3,000,000, despite it is believed that the real transfer fee is estimated around $4,500,000.
+On 7 July 2001, Niculae completed his move to Primeira Liga side Sporting Lisboa, signing a three-year contract with the option of a further two seasons for a reported fee of $3 million, though the actual transfer fee is believed to be around $4.5 million.
 He was handed the number 7 shirt, previously worn by Ivaylo Yordanov.
 He made his debut for Sporting in a friendly match against Académica Coimbra, coming in as a substitute in the 75th minute and netting five minutes later in a 5–2 victory.
 After he scored, he kissed the crest of the shirt, dedicating his goal to the team supporters.

-On 12 August, he made his official debut for Sporting netting the winning goal against archrivals Porto in a 1–0 home victory.
-Following his goal against Porto, shirt sales featuring Niculae's name and number went crazy making an income of nearly $65,000 that day.
-He received his first red card of his career next round, in a 0–3 away defeat against Belenenses, missing also a penalty in the process.
+On 12 August, Niculae made his official debut for Sporting netting the winning goal against archrivals Porto in a 1–0 home victory.
+Following his goal against Porto, shirt sales featuring Niculae's name and number skyrocketed, generating revenue of nearly $65,000 that day.
+He received the first red card of his career in the next round, in a 0–3 away defeat against Belenenses, also missing a penalty in the process.
 He returned on the field following his one-match ban on 8 September, winning a penalty that gave Sporting a 1–0 lead against Leiria, after Mário Jardel converted from the spot.
 Eight days later, he scored a brace and won a penalty in a 3–1 win against Gil Vicente.
 On 1 October, Niculae scored Sporting's second in a 5–0 victory over Vitória Guimarães.
-On 18 October, he scored his first European goal, netting the only goal in a 1–0 win against Halmstad in UEFA Cup.
-On 27 October, Niculae scored another brace giving his team an easy 6–0 win, the first away win for Sporting to score six goals since 1994–95 season.
-Five days later, he scored again in UEFA Cup in the second leg against Halmstads, in a 6–1 victory.
-On 5 November, he netted again in a 5–1 win against Salgueiros.
-Following his excellent start for Sporting, the club set Marius Niculae a release clause of €17,500,000.
-On 6 December, he scored his third goal in UEFA Cup, in a 1–1 home draw against Milan.
-On 17 December, he finished second on the vote for Gazeta Sporturilor's Romanian Footballer of the Year Award, behind Cosmin Contra.
-On 22 December, in a game against Vitória de Setúbal, after a dangerous challenge, he suffered a career-threatening knee injury ending his season prematurely.
-Despite László Bölöni intended to give Niculae his come-back on the field faster than anticipated on Sporting's last game of the season against Beira-Mar, the doctors eventually denied the player to return.
-The Lions won the double, Niculae contributing with seven goals in 16 games in the league, while in the cup he played only in a 3–1 win against Vilanovense.
+On 18 October, he scored his first European goal for The Lions netting the only goal in a 1–0 win against Halmstad in the UEFA Cup.
+On 27 October, Niculae scored another brace, giving his team an easy 6–0 win over Paços Ferreira, the first away win for Sporting with six goals scored since the 1984–85 season.
+Five days later, he scored again in the UEFA Cup in a 6–1 victory in the second leg against Halmstads.
+On 5 November, he netted again in a 5–1 win with Salgueiros.
+Following his excellent start for Sporting, the club set Marius Niculae a release clause of €17.5 million.
+On 6 December, he scored his third goal in the UEFA Cup, in a 1–1 home draw with Milan.
+On 17 December, he finished second on the vote for Gazeta Sporturilor's Romanian Footballer of the Year award, behind Cosmin Contra.
+On 22 December, in a game against Vitória de Setúbal, after a dangerous challenge, he suffered a career-threatening knee injury, ending his season prematurely.
+Despite László Bölöni's intention to give Niculae his comeback on the field faster than anticipated on Sporting's last game of the season against Beira-Mar, the doctors eventually denied the player's return.
+The Lions won The Double, Niculae contributing with seven goals in 16 games in the league, while in the cup he played only in a 3–1 win against Vilanovense.